 Now that we have detailed how waterless car wash works, the next most important question now is how to choose the best one to use.

 The answer is generally very simple.
 Just choose one free from VOCs and silicone and you’ll be good to go.
 It is also a good idea to pick up something that you can also use for other purposes as well such as glass, plastic, and chrome.

 One particular good example we have tried and tested is the CleanBoost® Nano-Sheen™ from Boost Performance Products.
-What makes this so unique is that it is made of special lubricating agents that clean by emulsifying the dirt with natural surfactants and encapsulating them to lift them off the paint.
+What makes this so unique is that it is made of special lubricating agents that clean by emulsifying the dirt, debris and even bird droppings with natural surfactants and encapsulating them to lift them off the paint.
 It does not have any components that can potentially scratch your cars paint, is free of petroleum distillates and is VOC compliant.
 Moreover, its formulation also has polymers that provide added protection and lasting effects on the car surface.
 The way these polymers work is that they leave a protective film on the surface that enhances color, gloss and give a type of smoothness that cannot be achieved through conventional car washes.

 Testimonials have also praised it for being a multi-purpose product as well.
 Besides from being useful on the car’s surface, it can also lend a shine to tires as well that will leave them looking new.
-It can be used to easily get rid of road grime, tar, and even bugs which have been stuck in the surface for a long time.
+It can be used to easily get rid of road grime, tar, bird poop and even bugs which have been stuck in the surface for a long time.
 This product, which takes an average time of 15 minutes when used on medium sized vehicles, is literally a car wash in a bottle.

 To know more about it, simply click here.

 Lou Santiago at SEMA talks briefly about CleanBoost™ Nano-Sheen™ on YouTube here: http://www.youtube.com/watch?v=9LDawu3Opxw